 The right content, at the right time, in the right voice

-We’ve made great strides in our communication around Windows by fully embracing the power of inclusive digital communication.
-By understanding the power of the interplay between text, images, art, and video, we were able to go beyond first-dimensional communication and break through to a more vibrant and powerful connection mechanism.
-We aim for all of our content to build on brand in our voice, and to be purposeful and geared toward the needs and wants of our customers and the affordance through which it’s delivered.
-We have to be clear about why we make the specific decisions we do for each type of content we create.
-We have to differentiate in order to create meaning.
-For example, a headline on Windows Online home page or video on the “Buy a new PC” page needs to strike a certain chord, which is much different than the emotion (or lack thereof) we want to illicit in a support topic.
-The spirit of our content will differ from the campaign landing environment, where we want to generate enthusiasm and encourage downloads and purchase, to the support section, where we want to instill confidence and help customers work through problems with confidence and ease.
-If the surface calls for a reason to believe, as in a home page module for a new service, feature, or upsell to the latest OS, the content will generate that; if a reader is on the blog or watching a support video, the content will convey and instill the appropriate and corresponding emotional intent.
+We’ve made great strides in our communication about Windows by fully embracing the power of inclusive digital communication.
+By understanding the power of the interplay between text, images, art, and video, we’re able to go beyond first-dimensional communication and break through to a more vibrant and powerful connection mechanism.
+Our content builds on the Windows brand in the Windows voice, and it’s purposeful and geared toward the needs of our customers.
+We’re clear about why we make the specific decisions we do for each type of content we create.
+For example, a headline on the Windows Online home page or video on the “Buy a new PC” page needs to strike a certain inspirational chord, which is much different than the emotion (or lack thereof) we want to illicit in a support topic.
+The spirit of our content will be different in a campaign landing environment, where we want to generate enthusiasm and encourage downloads and purchase, than in the Support section, where we want to instill confidence and help customers work through problems with confidence and ease.
+If the content calls for a reason to believe, as in a home page for a new service, feature, or opportunity to upgrade to the latest version of Windows, we’ll create it.
+And if a customer is reading a blog or watching a support video, our content will convey and instill the appropriate and corresponding emotional intent.

 Resources: